MORE THAN YESTERDAY, "GRACED BY SILENCE"

 But in terms of potential compared to realization, Graced By Silence is a dissapointment.
 I’ve copped to the fact that my standards are incredibly high.
 These artists are capable of such stunning work as You Make Your Own Self Fall, “Somebody Saved,” and the “Bodies” demo.
 Then to release a finished work that contains “Hard To Fight It,” I can’t help but feel that most of Graced By Silence lacks the depth and intentionality that could have made it great.

-7 thoughts on “MORE THAN YESTERDAY, "GRACED BY SILENCE"”
+7 responses to “MORE THAN YESTERDAY, "GRACED BY SILENCE"”

 First, do our experiences with certain artists make us biased to new material?
 Second, should it?